arcus-azure/arcus/community/blog/2021-05 Enhanced request tracking in Arcus.WebApi v1.3/README.md

 }
 ```

-When such a health endpoint is generated (like [Dapr](https://docs.dapr.io/developing-applications/building-blocks/observability/sidecar-health/)) and you have no control over where the this endpoint is hosted, you can't really add this attribute.
+When endpoints are exposed by one of your dependencies, such as [Dapr](https://docs.dapr.io/developing-applications/building-blocks/observability/sidecar-health/), you have no control over where the endpoint is hosted nor can you extend it.

 For those scenarios we added an additional option to the configurable request tracking options:

 ```csharp
 using Microsoft.AspNetCore.Builder;